ianwheeldon/acCRISPR/README.md

 ## Running acCRISPR on an example dataset

+*(Note: For the purposes of acCRISPR implementation, 'FS' denotes fitness score when analyzing growth screen data and tolerance score when analyzing stress tolerance screen data)*

 Navigate to the directory containing source code: `cd src/acCRISPR`

 Copy test input files into this directory: `cp ../../example_data/*.tab .`